MichaelCurrin/dev-resources/resources/web/icons.md

 ### Format

 - Complex image logo.
+- PNG format.
 - Usually with multiple colors.
-Don't bother trying to color the logo.
 - Transparent background.
 Mostly looks good against white but some have poor contrast.

+Square of around 300 pixels.
+It will not scale well if you need something larger.
+It will slow your page if you load a lot on one page even if used as small icons - since they are loaded are full size.

 ### URL sample